 When we reached the letter “E” in our preschool co-op last year, I decided to make a game out of this song.
 (I didn’t think to take photos at the time, so these are from more recently, when my son and I played it at home).

 First I laid a piece of string on the ground.
-As it happens, we have this adorable spider’s web lacing game that a friend made for us, so I used that.
+As it happens, we have an adorable spider’s web lacing game that a friend made for us, so I used that.

 Then I had the kids act like elephants – there are few things funnier than a bunch of preschoolers acting like elephants! – and one by one they started to walk on the string.
 This balancing is great for development of gross motor skills, plus they really enjoy it!